-Placements in Foster Care (excluding Short Breaks but including Externally Provided Placements) Procedure and the Placements in Residential Care Procedure.
-The first Placement Planning Meeting in relation to a placement should be held before the placement or, where this is not possible because of the urgency of the situation, within 72 hours of the placement.
+Placement Planning meetings should be convened as part of the process of identifying and placing a child - as set out in the Placements in Foster Care (excluding Short Breaks but including Externally Provided Placements) Procedure and the Placements in Residential Care Procedure.
+The first Placement Planning Meeting in relation to a placement should be held before the placement.
+Where this is not possible, because of the urgency of the situation, it should be held in order that the Placement Plan is prepared within 5 working days of the start of the placement.

 The social worker and home manager/foster carers supervising social worker will agree the best format and venue for the meeting and who will chair the meeting.

 The people listed below should contribute to the meetings:

 - The child's social worker and/or other professional associated with the child e.g. Personal Adviser or advocate;

 - The child;

 - For children in residential care, the child's link worker/keyworker and, where appropriate the home manager;

 - For children in foster care, the foster carers and their supervising social worker.

 - The child's Placement Plan (recorded on the Placement Information Record on ICS);